Portion of Torah written by Ramchal in pomegranate juice on gazelle skin parchment

 Today, the man leading the prayers at the Ramchal synagogue stands in front of the other men, on the same level.
 The only reminder of praying from the depths is written in teal and purple beads on the white curtain in front of the aron kodesh, where the Torah scrolls are kept.
 It says, “G-d, I call to you from the depths.”

 Few people today see the need to physically go down a ladder or stairs to pray.
-Nonetheless, I wonder how many retain the desire to reach into the depths of their souls in prayer.
+But I wonder how many have also lost the need to reach into the depths of their souls in prayer.